 Any student who has specific gaps in their understanding may have additional support either individually or in small groups (Intervention Groups).

-- A Specialist Support Teacher, Higher Level Teaching Assistant or a Learning Support Assistant will facilitate this work.
-Some of these sessions are run outside the classroom or in the SEND area.
+● A Specialist Support Teacher or Higher Level Teaching Assistant will facilitate this work.
+Some of these sessions are run outside the classroom or in the SEND area

-- All students on the SEND register have a Learning Passport that is shared with their teachers and regularly updated informing staff strategies to implement to best support each student.
+● All students on the SEND register have a Learning Plan that is shared with their teachers and regularly updated informing staff of the strategies to implement to best support each student

 The specialist professional or organisation will work with your child to understand their needs and make recommendations, following this the school may suggest your child needs some agreed individual or group support in school or a short or extended placement with an educational provider outside school.
 The school will tell you how the support will be used and what strategies will subsequently put into place.